What Can a Pinched Nerve Lead to if Not Treated?

 Pain

 A pinched nerve can cause pain that can feel like a sharp, burning pain or a dull ache.
-The pain generally occurs near where the nerve is compressed though it you can also feel pain in your hands or feet.
+The pain generally occurs near where the nerve is compressed, though you can also feel pain in your hands or feet.

 Tingling and Numbness